yeti/manticore-iosviewfactory/README.md

 Sections should correspond to a user interface's tabs and views should correspond to the pages seens within a tab.
 Prefixes and suffixes are not included in the schema definition.

-Sections can also be shown without any views if a single-level hierarchy, but to keep consistency a single view should be created for that section.
+Sections can also be shown without views in order to create single-level hierarchy, but it's a better design to create one section with multiple views.

+NOTE: I haven't tested a single-level hierarchy with all sections and no views.

 ### Two-Level Hierarchy